 Eric T. Garner, MD

-Specializes in facial plastic and reconstructive surgery.
+Dr. Garner specializes in facial plastic and reconstructive surgery.
 He received his undergraduate degree at Brigham Young University and his Doctor of Medicine at the University of Florida College of Medicine, at Gainesville, Florida.
 He did his residency in Otolaryngology at the Medical Center Hospital at San Antonio, Texas.
 He was certified by the American Board of Otolaryngology in October 1989.

 Arthur C. Jones, III, MD

-Specializes in head and neck surgery.
+Dr. Jones specializes in head and neck surgery.
 He received his undergraduate degree from the College of Idaho and his Doctor of Medicine degree from the Tulane University School of Medicine.
 He completed his residency at Washington University in St. Louis.
 He has been certified by the American Board of Otolaryngology in 1979.

 Peter Killian, MD

-Specializes in the treatment of chronic sinus disease.
+Dr. Killian specializes in the treatment of chronic sinus disease.
 He completed his undergraduate degree at Cal Poly San Luis Obispo, received his Doctorate of Medicine from the Uniformed Services University of the Health Sciences in Bethesda, MD and completed his otolaryngology residency at the Naval Medical Center in San Diego, CA in 2006.
 Dr. Killian obtained board certification by the American Board of Otolaryngology in 2007.
 After resigning honorably as a full Navy Commander, Dr. Killian completed a fellowship in Rhinology & Anterior Skull Base Surgery at the California Sinus Centers in Palo Alto, CA. He is currently Idaho’s only otolaryngologist with fellowship training in Rhinology.

 Todd Rustad, MD